 After the Test

-- Results can be checked online, on the 13th day after the test at 10:00 a.m.
+- Results can be checked online at https://ielts.britishcouncil.org/Results, on the 13th day after the test at 10:00 a.m.
 To check the results online you need to know your six-digit candidate number and your ID number.

-- You can collect your TRF in person at the Hammersmith & Fulham College Learner Information Service office on the same day only between 9:30 and 10:30 am.
+- You can collect your Test Report Form (TRF) in person at the Hammersmith & Fulham College Learner Information Service office on the same day only between 10:00 and 11:00 am

 - On the same day at 11:00 am all uncollected Test Report Forms will be posted by 1st class Royal Mail.
 Please note that your address will be printed on the envelope exactly as you entered it when you registered for the test online.
 1st Class Royal Mail is not a trackable service.
-Provided the postal address is correct, delivery will be made the next working day by first class post.
-However, please allow a week for UK post and one month for international deliveries before contacting us in case you did not receive your Test Report Form.
+Provided the postal address is correct, delivery to an address in the UK will be made within 2-3 working days.
+However, please allow a week for UK post and one-month for international deliveries before contacting us in case you did not receive your TRF.

 - If you would like someone to collect your Test Report Form on your behalf, they will need to bring their own passport, a copy of your ID you used on the day of the test and a letter of authorisation from you.
 You can download the authorisation form template here: TRF Authorisation Form